 \textit{Reliability} is about ensuring that our results are the same if our study would be conducted again.
 Lack of clarity about the research setting and the material used for performing the experiments may cause a treat to reliability.
 We anticipated this treat by making all the study material, data of the experimental setting, and study results publicly available.
 The IoT network and its simulator that we used for the evaluation are publicly available, so the results can be reproduced.
 Another important aspect of reliability concerns how adequate the stochastic semantics of the language used to specify timed automata in this paper are to capture the environmental uncertainty.
 This may need a more in depth analysis, which is beyond the scope of this paper.

 \textit{Construct validity} is about the degree to which our tests measure what they claim to measure.
-From the test results reported in this paper, we derive conclusions about the ActivFORMS instance for the IoT application, including conclusions about its correctness, efficiency, and scalability compared to other approaches.
+From the reported test results, we derive conclusions about the correctness, efficiency, and scalability of the ActivFORMS instance for the IoT application, compared to other approaches.
 To determine these properties, we relied on well-established metrics.
-To compare ActivFORMSi with RQV, we had to translate automata models into Markovian models.
+To compare ActivFORMS-ta with RQV, we had to translate automata models into Markovian models.
 To ensure that these models are appropriate, the models were crosschecked by an expert in Markovian models and the PRISM tool.